 My back also started to hurt towards the end of my visit.
 There is nothing wrong with my back.
 It was a stress response to my lack of control over my diet.
 I was on edge that the next meal was going to make me sick.

-I give full props to my fellow Paleo people that live in places that do not support your diet.
+I give full props to my fellow Paleo people who live in places that do not support your diet.
 I am grateful that I began my journey to improve my diet while living in the Pacific Northwest.
 Sterling’s Best Places ranks Seattle has the 4th most healthy city in America and Columbus as the 6th least healthy.
 When I visited a local grocery store, I saw 100% grass fed beef and bison prices twice as high as in Seattle.
 That sucks.
 I really hope that my old hometown does a better job embracing a toxin free diet in the coming years.